Crabapple Grape Jelly

 Home canning is easy and a very satisfying way to use homegrown produce.
 Just make sure to follow the guidelines for canning.

-We will use this jelly on toast, or over cream cheese with crackers, or as an accompaniment for pork or beef.
+We will use this jelly on toast, or over cream cheese with crackers, or as an accompaniment to pork or beef.

 |Crabapple Grape Jelly|